IBM/automation-maximo-app-suite/210-ibm-portworx-storage/terraform/docs/gitops-repo.md

 After cloning the git repo, an initial directory structure is set up along with bootstrap configuration to perform the initial setup of ArgoCD.

+## Supported git servers

+The module supports creating a repository in one of six different git servers:

+- GitHub
+- GitHub Enterprise
+- Gitlab
+- Bitbucket
+- Gitea
+- Azure DevOps

+The selection of the git server type is determined by the value provided for the `host`.

 ## Software dependencies

 The module depends on the following software components: